timausk/macosInstaller2iso/README.md

 Shell Script to create a macOS install ISO file for VirtualBox

 ## Create ISO
-* [Download](https://itunes.apple.com/de/app/macos-high-sierra/id1246284741) macOS HightSierra from App Store
+* [Download](https://apps.apple.com/us/app/macos-ventura/id1638787999) macOS from App Store
 * Download script and run `./macosInstaller2iso.sh`
 * Follow instructions
+* :information_source: Links to Apple SUS and different OS Versions can be found @ [mrmacintosh.com](https://mrmacintosh.com/how-to-download-macos-catalina-mojave-or-high-sierra-full-installers/)

 ## Create VM
 _The following settings work well for my machines and use cases.
 Depending on your hardware,